hasura/graphql-engine/docs/graphql/core/actions/clean-up-actions-logs.rst

 Introduction
 ------------
-Hasura stores actions logs from asynchronous operations.
-If there are a lot of logs, the tables can get huge and you may want to prune them.
+Hasura stores action logs of asynchronous operations.
+As the table gets larger, you may want to prune them.
 You can use any of the following options to prune your logs depending on your need.

 The table involved